jordanknapp00/Playlist-Manager/README.md

 The following bugs are known and will be addressed in later versions:

 - Loading a file when one is already loaded doesn't work
+- Using songs under the "N/A" album will add "N/A" two times in the add and modify song dialogs
 - Querying doesn't work unless every band has at least one album, and every album has at least one song (fix by moving to ```TClientDataSet```, probably)